zebrunner/python-agent-robot/README.md

 Label is a key-value pair associated with a test.
 The key and value are represented by a `str`.
 Labels can be attached to tests and test runs.

 There is a tag that can be used to attach labels to a test.
-There is also a API to attach labels during test or execution.
+There is also an API to attach labels during test or execution.
 The agent has functions that can be used to attach labels.
 ```
 *** Settings ***